How to get to Hvar Island – FLIGHTS, FERRIES & CATAMARANS

 The area around Hvar is one of the world’s best for yachting and sailing, boasting gentle waves, exceptional beauty, and innumerable ports and anchorages with inviting amenities.

 There are few better ways to reach Hvar Island than aboard a sailing vessel, with the wind in your hair and a glass of wine in your hand.
+For those who savour the journey as much as the destination, week-long Elegance cruises around Croatia depart from Split or Dubrovnik, and include stops at Hvar and other treasures of the Dalmatian coast.

 If you have the pleasure of coming by private sail or yacht, your skipper or charter company will handle docking or provide detailed instructions.